ivandroid/ionic-settings/README.md

 * 5 settings types: `selection`, `toggle`, `button`, `text` and `pin` for app protection
 * grouping of settings
 * include your settings into a view or show them as modal
+* customizing of colors, button icons and positions

 ## Usage